mistercrunch/airflow/docs/apache-airflow/concepts.rst

 The benefit of doing it this way is you don't need an extra task to accomplish the skipping behavior.

+You can also use this operator to make an operator that is latest-only on a configurable basis; it will check for an attribute ``latest_only`` and if it finds a value of ``False`` it will not skip.

 .. exampleinclude:: /../../airflow/example_dags/example_latest_only_decorator.py
     :language: python
     :start-after: [START example]